levieggert/KeyboardAssistant/README.md

 Version 1.0.0

 Keyboard Assistant faciliates in the repositioning of views when the device Keyboard is present.
-It does this by observing keyboard notifications (willShow, didShow, willHide, didHide) and by responding to UITextField and UITextView objects when they become active and resign.
+It does this by observing keyboard notifications (willShow, didShow, willHide, didHide) and by responding to UITextField and UITextView objects when they begin editing.

 - [Requirements](#requirements)
 - [Cocoapods Installation](#cocoapods)